 Cabo Girao

 The highest sea cliff skywalk in Europe is Cabo Girao at 580m.
 It is a popular destination receiving up to 1800 visitors per day.
-Currently, it is still free to visit, but authorities are planning to charge an admission fee.
+Currently, it is still free to visit, but authorities are planning to charge an admission fee. (as of 2020 it is still free).
 It will cost you Euros 0.50 just to visit the toilets there.

 Through the transparent glass walkway, the views are stunning, the ocean below all the different shades of blue and green that you can imagine.
 The area reminds me of Australia, with the smell of the Eucalyptus trees and France with the lavender bushes when in full bloom.